ilyador/YouBet/README.md

 # YouBet

-Bet against yourself on task completeion, pay fimes if you fail.
+Bet against yourself on task completion, pay fines if you fail.
+MVP MVP
-MVP

 ----